Why Edwards Lifesciences Corporation (EW)’s Most Recent Report Reveals Some Hints About Its Future

 Wolfe Research gave a rating of “Outperform” to EW, setting the target price at $134 in the report published on April 06th of the current year.

-Volatility was left at 2.48%, however, over the last 30 days, the volatility rate increased by 2.83%, as shares sank -9.33% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.99% lower at present.
+Volatility was left at 2.53%, however, over the last 30 days, the volatility rate increased by 3.40%, as shares sank -8.03% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.83% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at EW starting from Wood Larry L, who sale 7,242 shares at the price of $89.00 back on Sep 06.
-After this action, Wood Larry L now owns 202,232 shares of Edwards Lifesciences Corporation, valued at $644,538 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at EW starting from BOBO DONALD E JR, who sale 6,725 shares at the price of $90.94 back on Sep 08.
+After this action, BOBO DONALD E JR now owns 62,561 shares of Edwards Lifesciences Corporation, valued at $611,572 using the latest closing price.

-MUSSALLEM MICHAEL A, the Chairman & CEO of Edwards Lifesciences Corporation, sale 19,875 shares at $104.74 during a trade that took place back on Aug 15, which means that MUSSALLEM MICHAEL A is holding 157,353 shares at $2,081,772 based on the most recent closing price.
+Wood Larry L, the CVP, TAVR of Edwards Lifesciences Corporation, sale 7,242 shares at $89.00 during a trade that took place back on Sep 06, which means that Wood Larry L is holding 202,232 shares at $644,538 based on the most recent closing price.

 Stock Fundamentals for EW